Public health ring-fenced grant financial year 2024 to 2025: local authority circular

 We published indicative allocations for 2024 to 2025 alongside the 2023 to 2024 public health grant allocations to provide local authorities with greater certainty to plan ahead.

-The finalised allocations for 2024 to 2025 (set out in annex B) comprise the published indicative allocations for 2024 to 2025 with an uplift for the additional recurrent pay pressures due to the 2023 to 2024 consolidated NHS Agenda for Change pay award.
+In February 2024 we published the confirmed allocations for 2024 to 2025, which comprised the published indicative allocations for 2024 to 2025 with an uplift for the additional recurrent pay pressures due to the 2023 to 2024 consolidated NHS Agenda for Change pay award.
+This has now been updated to also include the additional cost impact of the NHS pay awards for 2024 to 2025 (as set out in Annex B).

 The grant will be ring-fenced for use on public health functions.